Vili05/Ornstein-Uhlenbeck-MCMC/README.md

 ```
 where $\theta$ and $\sigma$ are the parameters to estimate. $W_{t}$ is a Wiener process.

 In the "Ornstein-Uhlenbeck_MCMC.pdf" you can see the written report of the assignment where I have presented all the results of the estimations.
 The MATLAB code is in a file "Ornstein_Uhlenbeck_MCMC.m".
+The implementations of the algorithms in the assigment was done by myself meaning that no MATLAB toolboxes were used.